(1) For the purpose of the Code, the following definitions apply:

 (12) Officers and affiliates must take every precaution reasonable in the circumstances to protect the health, safety and welfare of all those in the workplace.
 In particular, they must comply with the relevant state and federal Occupational Health and Safety legislation and relevant Codes of Practice as well as the University's Occupational Health and Safety policies and procedures.
 Where officers and affiliates represent the University in international locations, they are also required to observe and comply with the relevant laws of that country.

-(13) Officers and affiliates should actively promote safe working practices and environments for everyone using University facilities.
+(13) Officers and affiliates should actively promote safe working practices and environments for everyone.
 For example, officers teaching, researching or assisting in laboratories must dispose of hazardous or infectious material in accordance with defined safe work procedures for that area and ensure that students using laboratories are also instructed in safe handling and waste disposal procedures.

 (14) Officers and affiliates should ensure that the personal use of alcohol or other drugs does not affect work performance or the health, safety and welfare of others.
 The University's Employee Assistance Program includes services to assist in the resolution of employee drug related problems.

-(15) The University must ensure that all contractors engaged on site are aware of the University's OHS legislative obligations and are compliant with the University's Occupational Health and Safety policies and procedures.
+(15) The University must ensure that all contractors engaged on site are aware of the University's WHS legislative obligations and are compliant with the University's Work Health and Safety policies and procedures.

 (16) Officers and affiliates should treat others with respect, courtesy, fairness and equity.
 This involves, but is not limited to: